Lucha Libre AAA: Héroes del Ring

-Lucha Libre AAA: Héroes del Ring (formerly AAA El Videojuego or AAA The Videogame) is a lucha libre video game developed by Immersion Games for the PlayStation 3, Xbox 360.
+Lucha Libre AAA: Héroes del Ring (formerly AAA El Videojuego or AAA The Videogame) is a lucha libre video game developed by Immersion Games and published by Konami for the PlayStation 3 and Xbox 360.
 The video game features over 40 wrestlers from the Mexico based Lucha Libre AAA Worldwide (AAA) professional wrestling promotion.
 The game was released on October 12, 2010, exclusively in North America.
-Cancelled Nintendo DS, Wii, and PlayStation Portable versions were being developed by Sabarasa.
+Cancelled Nintendo DS and PlayStation Portable versions were being developed by Sabarasa Entertainment, the same developers who did the Mexican exclusive Wii port which came out on May 28, 2011.

 Reception

 The PlayStation 3 version received "mixed" reviews, while the Xbox 360 version received "generally unfavorable reviews", according to video game review aggregator Metacritic.
 Despite some positive gameplay mechanics, good presentation and the inclusion of AAA legends, the game was criticised by reviewers for its slow gameplay and for being too similar to its WWE competitors.